Interstate 59: Georgia

 I-59 has a short trek through Georgia, with only three exits before ending at I-24 several miles west of Chattanooga, Tennessee, in Wildwood, Georgia.
 The entire route of I-59 in Georgia is named Korean War Veterans Memorial Highway.
 I-59's southbound location is marked Birmingham instead of Gadsden in Georgia.
 Gadsden is the next city that I-59 southbound is traveling to right before the route reaches Birmingham.
 For services, I-59 has no direct access to the Georgia Welcome Center, instead I-59's Georgia Welcome Center is located in Trenton.
 Drivers must take I-59 Trenton exit 11 to get access to the Georgia Welcome Center.
 Within Georgia, it carries unsigned designated as State Route 406 (SR 406) for internal Georgia Department of Transportation (GDOT) purposes.

-National Highway System

-The entire length of I-59 is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.
+History

+Interstate 59 was first designated in 1960.
+Within Louisiana, Interstate 59 was first constructed across the Pearl River as the replacement route for US 11 at St. Rose starting in 1958.
+The stretch southward into Slidell along with I-10 south to the Twin Bridges opened in 1965-66.
+Interstate 59 in Mississippi opened initially from the Louisiana state line toward Picayune and from Hattiesburg to Laurel in 1963.
+All of the route south of the overlap with I-20 was completed by 1969.
+The stretch of I-59/I-20 running through downtown Birmingham was completed in 1973.
+This stretch was reconstructed starting in January 2019 and ending in early-2020.

+Future

+I-59 will be widened on the north side of Birmingham, Alabama between I-459 (exit 137) and Chalkville Mountain Road (exit 141) as announced by Governor Kay Ivey on August 31, 2023.
+The project is expected to cost $80 million.